inferst/nvim-chaos/README.md

 # Chaos Neovim

-Neovim plugin which makes coding difficult if you're a Twitch streamer.
+Neovim plugin that makes coding more difficult if you're a Twitch streamer.

 ## Features

-Showing message from chatter inside the editor
+* Displays messages from chatters inside the editor

-Changing current colorscheme
+* Changes the current colorscheme

-Enabling Vim Motions Hell mode which inverts vim motions bindings
+* Enables Vim Motions Hell mode, which inverts Vim motion bindings

 ## Installation

-It's written in [Rust](https://www.rust-lang.org/tools/install) (don't ask why) which is *required* for installation
+It's written in [Rust](https://www.rust-lang.org/tools/install) (don't ask why) which is *required* for installation.

-Tested only on Linux (Ubuntu)
+Tested on Ubuntu, Mac OS.

 ### lazy.nvim